bruceravel/demeter/documentation/Athena/analysis/pca.rst

 the data sets in the PCA) or not (and therefore a subject for target transformation).

-Clicking the “Perform PCA” button will perform normalization on all the data as needed, then perform the components analysis.
+Clicking the :quoted:`Perform PCA` button will perform normalization on all the data as needed, then perform the components analysis.
 Upon completion, some results are printed to the text box and several buttons become enabled.

 After the PCA completes, a plot is made of the extracted components.
-This plot can be recovered by clicking the “Components” button under the “Plots” heading.
+This plot can be recovered by clicking the :quoted:`Components` button under the :quoted:`Plots` heading.
 The number spinner is used to restrict which components are plotted.
 Because the first component is often so much bigger than the rest, it is often useful to set that number to 2, in which case the first (and largest) component is left off the plot.